edemaine/coauthor/README.md

 "Published".
 (But not yet implemented.)
 Is this a good idea?
 Same as deleted, actually (also not implemented).

+* Time travel!
+You can drag through history and see past versions.
-* Should be good history tracking of everything, including not-yet-visible reparenting feature.
-Haven't actually tested yet though because no UI.
+In general, there should be good, automatic history tracking of everything, including a not-yet-visible reparenting feature.

 * Import from osqa's XML dump, including old edit history!
 Haven't snarfed the image URLs/uploads yet though.